Joan MIRO (1893-1983)

 The artist's graphic technique is unprecedented.
 The image approaches a very schematic reality, by the spots of vivid colors that dot its surface.
 The dream is a very narrow black line which complements the previous forms and often contradicts them.
 He will reuse this opposition with high virtuosity in his war series of the Constellations.

 This graphic duality is present in Peinture (Etoile bleue), which derives its subtitle from a cobalt blue star.
 The figuration is a tiny tightrope walker in a spinning movement.
-This oil on canvas 115 x 89 cm was sold for £ 23.5M including premium by Sotheby's on June 19, 2012.
+This oil on canvas 115 x 89 cm was sold for £ 23.5M by Sotheby's in 2012.

-On July 28 in London, Sotheby's sells Peinture (Femme au chapeau rouge), oil on canvas 130 x 97 cm, lot 17 estimated £ 20M.
+On July 28, 2020, Sotheby's sold for £ 22.3M Peinture (Femme au chapeau rouge), oil on canvas 130 x 97 cm, lot 17.
 This work attests to the influence of Miro on Calder who managed to acquire it in 1966.
 Please watch the video shared by the auction house.

 Invited by the subtitle, the observer quickly finds the spot that represents the hat.
 The image of the woman is gradually created from top to bottom, with the golden neckline, the black corset and the large white apron that flies in the wind.
 The black line could have underlined the torso if it did not protrude above the hat.
 In the lower part of the image, it forms a sort of crinoline on the left of the apron.